-This run is one of the one of the true classics of the Columbia Gorge flowing out of the Gifford Pinchot National Forest then dropping through an impressive series of action-packed boulder gardens downstream of the community of Stabler that define this run.
-At lower flows this is a more technical creeking run with fun boofs and slalom moves through the boulder fields while staying alert for a couple of holes.
-At higher flows get ready for some continuous action-packed excitement with big waves, plenty of holes, and fast-moving current.
-Just be sure you know the run if you are out attemtmpting it at higher flows.
+This run is one of the one of the true classics of the Columbia Gorge flowing out of the Gifford Pinchot National Forest then dropping through an impressive series of action-packed boulder gardens downstream of the community of Stabler.
+At lower flows this is a technical continuous creeking run with fun boofs and slalom moves through the boulder fields while staying alert for a couple of holes.
+At higher flows get ready for some continuous action-packed excitement with big waves, plenty of holes, and fast current.
+Just be sure you know the run if you are attempting it at higher flows.
 Regulars can do the run in an hour or less and often shuttle back up for a second lap.

-The run starts out with some good class II and III warm up rapids and when you see the river bend to the right and drop out of site through a boulder field, you are at Initiation.
+The run starts out with some class II and III warm up rapids.
+When the river bends right, Trout Creek comes in and then the water drops out of site through a boulder field and into a left bend, you are at Initiation.
 This is one of the longer rapids on the run but there are plenty of options to pick your way through.
 Most start center but you can find a more forgiving line down the right.
 From this point on down to Climax you can expect fairly continous whitewater action with pools that are generous at lower flows and diminsh as flows increase.

 Below Initation you will encounter more fun whitewater as you approach a distinct horizon line marking Ram's Horn, the biggest drop on the run.
 You need to stay in control through the long introductory sequence and then work your way to the left to avoid the big holes to the right at the bottom.
 At medium flows there is a good eddy on river left to stage in above this last pitch.